tavor118/ether/README.md

     Several packages provide syntactic sugar for services, but sometimes we need something really simple.
-    That's where `ut.services` comes in.
+    That's where `et.services` comes in.
-    Let's consider the following example and refactor it using `ut`.
+    Let's consider the following example and refactor it using `et`.

 Before: